Wendy Williams Warns Tiffany Haddish Not To Fall In Love With Rapper Common

 Haddish allegedly gushed to Williams about Common back in December, describing him as “smart” and “delicious to look at.”

-This was shortly after Haddish and Common first sparked rumors that they could be dating when he made an appearance at her Black Mitzvah party also in December, during which time the pair were photographed together.
+This was shortly after Haddish and Common first sparked rumors that they could be dating when he made an appearance at her Black Mitzvah party that month, during which time the pair were photographed together.

-Williams’ warning to Haddish to not get too close to Common seems strange as only months ago she seemed to encourage their relationship while on-air.
-During an episode of The Wendy Williams Show, she called out Common, listing reasons why she felt he and Haddish would make a great couple, pointing out that Haddish is available romantically and would be a good match for the rapper.
+Williams’ warning to Haddish to avoid getting too close to Common seems strange as only months ago, she seemed to encourage their relationship while on-air.
+During an episode of The Wendy Williams Show, she called out Common, listing reasons why she felt he and Haddish would make a great couple, pointing out that the comedian is available romantically and would be a good match for him.

 “Tiffany is so smart and in my opinion they’d make a great couple and I told her that…There is a very, very single, accomplished, wealthy, no children, no relationship women that likes you a whole lot,” she said.

-As The Inquisitr previously reported, Williams began filming her daytime talkshow from home this past Monday after production was forced to shut down due to the coronavirus.
-Her at-home show includes many of the same segments as before, just without a studio audience.
+As The Inquisitr previously reported, Williams began filming her daytime talk show from home this past Monday after production was forced to shut down due to the coronavirus.
+Her at-home show includes many of the same segments as before, albeit without a studio audience.